james75x2-design/wricore-workspace/README.md

 For years, getting started on complex tasks felt slow and frustrating.
 AI changed that.
 But jumping between different tools, re-explaining context each time, and figuring out how to prompt a general chatbot for a specific task added friction back in.

 WriCoRe removes that friction.
 One workspace.
 Three focused agents.
-Four AI providers.
+Two AI providers with automatic failover.
 No setup.
 Just start.

 ---